 Additionally the Company provides financial support payments of a defined benefit nature to its former employees, who have reached the retirement age, provides benefits in case of death, retirement of employees and jubilee benefits.
-Such benefits are paid either to those who qualify for the occupational pension plan and those who do not.

 In addition, the Group provides financial support in the form of defined payments to former employees, both eligible and not eligible for an old-age or disability pension from the company.